alphagov/govuk-design-system/src/accessibility/index.md

       title: "WCAG 2.2 support events",
       large: true
     }) %}
-      <p>We are offering a series of <a href="/accessibility/wcag-2-2-support-events">profession based support events to help your teams and services transform to WCAG 2.2</a>.</p>
+      <p>We are offering a series of <a href="/accessibility/wcag-2-2-support-events">profession-based support events to help your teams and services transform to WCAG 2.2</a>.</p>
     {% endcall %}
   </div>
   <div class="govuk-grid-column-full">